 "Such an overreaction would risk dampening the recovery, pushing up longer-term interest rates and, more generally, causing companies and families to pullback from investment and spending decisions for fear of an imminent rise in borrowing costs."

-"I don't know how quickly Bank Rate will begin to rise.
+He continued: "I don't know how quickly Bank Rate will begin to rise.
 That will depend critically on the extent to which productivity recovers as demand increases.
 But the MPC's forward guidance makes clear that, after the worst recession in post-war history and the weakest recovery on record, this time is likely to be different.
 It's levels not growth rates that matter."

 To report problems or to leave feedback about this article, e-mail: